mikigels115/ECE2112-PA1/README.md

 **Made by: Mike Angelo P. Atienza | Section: 2ECE-B**

-The content of this repository contains the Programming Assignment 1 for our course "Advanced Computer Programming and Algorithms" this S.Y.
+This repository contains the Programming Assignment 1 for our course "Advanced Computer Programming and Algorithms" this S.Y.
 2026-2027.
-This project contains three python programming problems
+This project contains three python programming problems focusing on basic string manipulation, built-in string methods, and sequence unpacking without the use of external libraries or loops.

 # 1. Word Rotation Problem
 Create a function named rotate word() that accepts a non-empty string.
 Move the first character of the string to the end while keeping all remaining characters in their original order.
 Preserve the